Family/ Domestic Violence or Personal Safety Intervention Orders

 3. What are the conditions typically included in a family violence intervention order?

 The conditions are put in place to ensure the safety and well-being of the affected individuals.
 They aim to ensure the safety of an affected family member, their children, and property.
-The order is a legal document that mandates the person committing family violence, referred to as the respondent, adhere to specific conditions.
+The order is a legal document that mandates the person committing family violence, referred to as the respondent, to adhere to specific conditions.

 Other conditions may be applied based on individual circumstances.
 For more information, contact Shan Lawyers.